Any questions?

 • Q: SUBMITTING ASSIGNMENTS: How do I resubmit my assignment for marking?

-For your next attempt at your assignment, you can either start again, using a blank template provided for the assessment or you can amend your previous version.
+You have up to three attempts to pass each assignment.
+If you don’t pass, for your next attempt at your assignment, you can either start again, using a blank template provided for the assessment or you can amend your previous version.

 First of all, well done for submitting your assignment!